joshuab-ping/intune-tls-freeradius/raddb/certs/snakeoil/Readme.md

 ## These are all test certificates and should not be used in production.
-Uncomment the config flags to switch between test (snakeoil) and prod certificates.
+Uncomment the config flags in raddb/mods-enabled/eap to switch between test (snakeoil) and prod certificates.